Soft20/SI-Exam-Project/README.md

 ### Gateway

 Through the gateway we're making the system restful through API endpoints, utilizing CRUD operations in a streamlined fashion.
 This is done through the routes `/order`, `/product` & `/warehouse`, in which the other microservices, exposed through Eureka, is utilized for the webshop processes.
-Additionally we use hyperlinks in the API response content to make avigation between endpoints ynnmica nd cconvenient.
+Additionally we use hyperlinks in the API response content to make avigation between endpoints dynamic and convenient.

 ### Logging